estahn/enricostahn.com/_posts/2015-03-17-reduce-local-test-kitchen-runtimes.markdown

 I had mediocre success with polipo, even after building it from master.
 A more stable solution is [SquidMan](http://squidman.net/squidman/).
 It's a fancy interface on top Squid.
 ![SquidMan - Preferences - General](/assets/images/squidman-preferences-general.png)
-You want to bump up the cache size and maximum object size to maximum.
+You want to bump up the *Cache size* and *Maximum object size* to maximum.
 And allow access to either your IP or an entire network range.
 ![SquidMan - Preferences - Clients](/assets/images/squidman-preferences-clients.png)